-If your child is meeting the Reading Standard after one year at school they will be reading books at green level on the colour wheel.
+In Reading, to reach the NZ curriculum level for the end of year one, your child will be reading books at green level on the colour wheel.
 They will understand the stories they read, use many words that they already know, and will be able to check that their reading sounds like talking.